 Solution 1: Make sure that apps are allowed to use your computer’s camera

-Windows 10 users have the ability to allow or deny the use of their computer’s camera by applications and programs, and having this option set to block apps’ access to their computer’s camera can often result in the user seeing the 0xA00F4246 (0x80070005) error whenever they launch the Camera app.
-If lack of access to your computer’s camera is the cause of the 0xA00F4246 (0x80070005) error in your case, all you need to do in order to get rid of the issue is:
+Windows 10 users have the ability to allow or deny the use of their computer’s camera by applications and programs.
+Having this option set to block apps’ access to the computer’s camera can often result in the user seeing the 0xA00F4246 (0x80070005) error whenever they launch the Camera app.
+If lack of access to your computer’s camera is causing the 0xA00F4246 (0x80070005) error in your situation, all you need to do to resolve the issue is:

 - Open the Start Menu.

 - Click on Settings.

 - Type “webcam” into the Search box located in the top-right corner of the window.

 - Locate and click on Webcam privacy settings in the search results.

 - Locate the Let apps use my camera option and make sure that it is enabled, meaning that apps on your computer are allowed to access and use the camera.